 (From the notebooks of Tyler Gitou, the Deal Whisperer)

 Tyler Gitou drew three interlocking circles on a sheet of paper.
-In one he wrote “Credibility” in another he wrote “Reliability” and in the third he wrote “Mutuality”.
-Where the three circles overlapped in the center he wrote “Trust.”
+In one, he wrote “Credibility”; in another, he wrote “Reliability”; and in the third, he wrote “Mutuality.”
+Where the three circles overlapped in the centre, he wrote “Trust.”

 “OK,” Tyler said.
 “The model is scalable.”